Ami30/CleaningCompanyStaticWebsite/README.md

-This asssignment contains the implementation layouts(flex and Grid), nested selectors, positioning(sticky,absolute) and SASS (CSS preprocessor)
+This assignment contains the implementation layouts(flex and Grid), nested selectors, positioning(sticky,absolute) and SASS (CSS preprocessor)

 Below mentioned SASS features are implemented :
 1. Variables